Set up payment policies

 Deposits and payments charged to a client’s saved card are processed just like any other payment.
 This means that standard payment processing fees apply, based on the method used.
 For example, if a deposit is collected in-store, your regular in-store payment fees will apply.
 You can view the full list of rates on our pricing page.

-The Marketplace New Client Fee is calculated on the full appointment value, regardless of how the client pays.
+The Marketplace new client fee is calculated on the full appointment value, regardless of how the client pays.
 This means the fee is the same whether the client pays in full upfront, pays a deposit, or settles the balance at checkout.

 Clients may be asked to complete two-step verification (3D Secure) when booking online, as some banks require this extra step to keep payments secure.
 Clients may need to approve the payment in their banking app, by text message, or by phone call.
 Once verification is completed, the booking is confirmed.